seehuhn/go-pdf/docs/content/pdf/text/fonts.md

   dictionaries is `Font`, the `Subtype` entry is used to distinguish between different font types.

-- For all fonts, the `ToUnicode` entry in the font dictionary (optional) maps character codes to Unicode code points.
+- For all fonts, the optional `ToUnicode` entry in the font dictionary can be used to map character codes to Unicode code points, for text extraction.

-- Except for Type 3 fonts, the glyph data can either be embedded in the PDF file, or be loaded from an external file by the viewer.
-Unless text rendering mode 3 (invisible) is used, it is recommended to embed the font.

 ## Simple Fonts